 What is the best industrial floor paint to use?
 Facility managers and business owners are more than aware of the benefits of having the concrete floor coated in a system that enhances their facility.
 However, without industry knowledge, choosing the best industrial floor paint can be challenging.

-The type of industrial floor coatings options available vary from resin floor coatings to surface hardeners, concrete polished floors, overlays, vinyl or rubber tiles and screed finished floors.
+The type of industrial floor paint options available vary.
+From resin floor coatings to surface hardeners, concrete polished floors, overlays, vinyl or rubber tiles and screed finished floors.

 Choosing the right coating will make sure your industrial floor provides the best balance between serviceability and cost.
-This guide will help you consider the best approach for your project, and when an epoxy resin floor coating would be a good choice.
+This guide will help you consider the best approach for your project, and when an epoxy floor paint would be a good choice.

 What is the existing surface condition?
 Try Primer!

-When conducting a site visit, the flooring specialist’s first task is the thorough examination of the condition of the concrete, regardless of the concrete being old or recently poured.
+When conducting a site visit, the flooring specialist’s first task is the thorough examination of the condition of the concrete.
+Regardless of the concrete being old or recently poured.
 Both types of concrete need the correct and proper preparation before a flooring system can be installed.
-In order to make sure of a successful application of floor paint, the concrete substrate must be in good condition, free of unevenness, contamination and cracks as these flaws will prevent the floor paint from adhering to the surface/forming a good bond.
+In order to make sure of a successful application of floor paint, the concrete substrate must be in good condition.
+This means free of unevenness, contamination and cracks as these flaws will prevent the epoxy floor paint from adhering to the surface/forming a good bond.

 If the concrete shows evidence of one or more of these conditions, the installation team will include the correction of the defects in the preparation process.
 Depending upon site conditions, as well as the type of flooring to be installed, the team of specialists will use mechanical means, such as shot-blasting and/or diamond grinding, this will open the pores of the concrete surface in preparation for priming and coating.